alexanderluna/alexanderluna.github.io/_posts/javascript/2020-08-05-react-design-patterns.md

 For complexer UI elements it is better to use a helper function which conditionally returns JSX to keep the render method cleaner or split the component into smaller components.
 However, components are not meant to be packed with logic.
-One solucion for this are **Higher-Order-Components** which we will cover later.
+One solution for this are **Higher-Order-Components** which we will cover later.

 > In order to keep a consistent format in our codebase, we can use ESLint.
 It
 > comes with several extension which we can use to configure which format to
-> follow a popular one is the airbnb preset.
+> follow.
+A popular one is the airbnb preset.

 Another way of keeping our code clean is to follow the **functional programming** style.
 Specifically, functional programming is a declarative paradigm to avoid side effects and data mutation.
 It makes it easier to mantain our code.
 In javascript, functions are first class objects which allows us to build **Higher-Order-Functions**.
 HOF are functions that take a function as a parameter and return another function.

 ```javascript
 const add = (a, b) => a + b;